 - Faster and less messy than drywall installation

-- Offers the greatest variety of styles; real wood planks come in different types of wood and can be finished as you like
+- Offers the greatest variety of styles as real wood planks come in different types of wood and can be finished as you like

 - Less expensive than manufactured systems